Tilak-Vasu/e-com/README.md

 - **Frontend:** Deployed as a static site on **Vercel**.
 - **Backend:**
-  - Application servers (e.g., DigitalOcean Droplets) run the Django/Daphne application inside Docker containers.
+  - Application servers run the Django/Daphne application inside Docker containers.
   - **Nginx** is used as a reverse proxy on each application server.
-  - A **Managed Load Balancer** distributes traffic across all application servers.
-  - **Auto-Scaling** is configured at the cloud provider level based on CPU metrics.
 - **Database & Cache:** A centralized, **Managed PostgreSQL** database and **Managed Redis** instance are used to ensure data consistency across all application servers.

 ---